BrodaNoel/bropy/README.md

 # BroPy
 BroPy, a full suite for RaspberryPi control.
-Each project has its own folder and documentation.
+Each project and module have its own folder and documentation.

 Sorry for my english.
-Feel free to send Pull Request fixing my languaje mistakes.
+Feel free to send Pull Request fixing my languaje mistakes (do not touch my code... you will die mother f... just kidding.
+Create issues or PR as you want!
+It's free!
+Woho!).

 ## You have to know, before starting
 * The RaspberryPi used for this project, is `RaspberryPi 2 Model B` (https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)